BlackBerry Classic full review

 On the left as you look are SIM and SD Card slots, and at the very top is the 3.5mm audio jack and a power/home button.
 The back of the BlackBerry Classic has a curved and textured plastic finish.
 The centre is set a silver BlackBerry logo.
 At the top we find a thin reflective strip which features the word 'Classic', and to the left the camera lens and flash.

 But the front of the Classic is what you will spend your time looking at.
 This features the classic BlackBerry fascia.
 The screen takes up around 60 percent of the front, the keyboard sits beneath it.
 Above the screen is a thick bezel which contains the word 'BlackBerry', a speaker grille, and the front-facing camera aperture.

 Overall the effect is of black and silver - black, plastic and metallic finish.
 The Classic looks smart if a little staid.
 It feels sturdy if bulky, and will certainly stand up to a life on the road.
 And it is most recognisably a BlackBerry.
 And unlike the BlackBerry Passport it feels perfectly balanced in the hand.
 So much for looks and build: let's get into the important stuff.
-(See also: 49 best phones for 2015: Best smartphones you can buy in the UK.)
+(See also: Best phones.)

 BlackBerry Classic review: display and keyboard

 So there's a keyboard.
 And on a relatively low-slung smartphone, that means you lost some screen real-estate.
 As with much that is interesting about the BlackBerry Classic, this will either repel or intrigue you.